jugyo/SublimeRubyEval/README.md

 RubyEval
 ========

-Evaluate selections in ♥♥♥Ruby♥♥♥, and print it to editor.
+Evaluate the selection in ♥♥♥Ruby♥♥♥, and print the result.

 ## Installation